 - Experiment with different fan speeds and placements to find the most comfortable setting for you.

 - Remember to refill the ice and rewet the cloth as needed to maintain the cooling effect.

-FAQ on How to Cool a Tent Without Electricity
+Frequently Asked Questions on How to Cool a Tent Without Electricity

 Here are frequently asked questions about tents and temperature.